thiagofrancisquete/typescript-essentials/README.md

-# The complete course of typescript with the _essentials_ concepts
+# The guide of typescript with the _essentials_ concepts